MicrosoftDocs/office-developer-msproject-xml-docs/project-xml-data-interchange/actualcost-element.md

 # ActualCost Element

-This content is outdated and is no longer being maintained.
-It is provided as a courtesy for individuals who are still using these technologies.
-This page may contain URLs that were valid when originally published, but now link to sites or pages that no longer exist.

 For a Task, ActualCost is the costs incurred for work already performed by all resources on a task, along with any other recorded costs associated with the task.